Huge Asteroid Apophis Is Headed For Earth In 2029 And Scientists Are ‘Excited’

 “The excitement is that an object this large comes this close about once per thousand years, so it’s all about, ‘What’s the opportunity?'”

 First discovered in 2004, asteroid Apophis was classified as a potentially hazardous asteroid after original calculations indicated that the space rock had a 2.7 percent chance of hitting Earth during its 2029 flyby.
-After follow-up observations that served to refine its orbit, that scenario was completely ruled out – as well as the possibly that the asteroid might collide with our planet during its next close encounter, which is expected in 2036.
+After follow-up observations that served to refine its orbit, that scenario was completely ruled out – as well as the possibility that the asteroid might collide with our planet during its next close encounter, which is expected in 2036.

 One of the thrilling things about the asteroid’s 2029 flyby is that the space rock will be visible to the naked eye during its closest approach.
 About 2 billion people should be able to see Apophis as it zooms past our planet on April 13, 2029, just before 6 p.m.
-EDT.
+ET.
 At the time, the asteroid “will be over the Atlantic Ocean – and it will move so fast that it will cross the Atlantic in just an hour,” notes NASA.

 The animation below shows the path along Earth where Apophis will be visible during its close approach in 2029, highlighted in gray.

-Studying the space rock is important not only in terms of scientific gain, but also for planetary defense purposes, explained Paul Chodas, the director of NASA’s Center for Near Earth Object Studies.
+Studying the space rock is important not only in terms of scientific gain but also for planetary defense purposes, explained Paul Chodas, the director of NASA’s Center for Near Earth Object Studies.

 “Apophis is a representative of about 2,000 currently known Potentially Hazardous Asteroids (PHAs),” Chodas said.